 Dubai is famed for its glorious beaches (though truth be told, a lot of its man-made) it does, however, have an amazing wide, here are 8 to try open to the public.

-- La Mer – a trendy new beachfront area of the city for foodies and beachfront, modern, fun and funky day and night
+- La Mer – a trendy beachfront area of the city for foodies and beachfront, modern, fun and funky day and night (presently being demolished/completely rebuilt)

-- The Beach & The Walk – beautiful and trendy waterfront area of the city, it includes a splash pad area for smaller children and offshore, the giant Aqua Fun inflatable water park
+- The Beach & The Walk JBR – a beautiful and trendy waterfront area of the city adjacent to Jumeirah Beach Residence; it includes a splash pad area for smaller children and, offshore, the giant Aqua Fun inflatable water park

-- Mamzar Park Beach – in “Old Dubai” this is a popular park and beach
+- Mamzar Park Beach – in “Old Dubai” this is a great place for combining the beach with family picnic

-- Jumeirah Beach – Park and beach all newly renovated perfect for picnicking
+- Jumeirah Beach – Park and beach are all newly renovated, perfect for picnicking

 - Mercato Beach – a small and lesser-known community beach opposite Mercato Mall

-- Kite Beach – a popular community beach including water sports and lots of kids adventure activities
+- Kite Beach – a popular community beach including water sports and lots of kids’ adventure activities, including a freshwater pool with an obstacle course, Aqua Adventure

-Yu can also enjoy many of Dubai’s more luxurious beaches and resorts – even if you are not staying at a hotel – on a day pass.
+You can also enjoy many of Dubai’s more luxurious beaches and resorts – even if you are not staying at one of the city’s luxury hotels – on a day pass.
 You can check out our favourite Dubai Beach Clubs here.

 - Al Seef – the waterfront area that extends beyond Al Fahidi Historical Neighbourhood and along the Creek

-- Imagine – light and sound show nightly at Dubai Festival City
+- IMAGINE – free light, fire & water show nightly at Dubai Festival City

-- Dubai Creek Park – a large green area along the creek front, close to DXB
+- Dubai Creek Park – a large green area along the creekfront, close to DXB, small entry fee

-- Mushrif Park – including outdoor ziplining park Aventura Parks
+- Mushrif Park – including outdoor ziplining park Aventura Parks, small entry fee

-- Zabeel Park – home to Dubai Garden Glow and the Dubai Frame but includes other extensive parklands in the city centre
+- Zabeel Park – is home to Dubai Garden Glow and the Dubai Frame but includes other extensive parklands in the city centre.

-- Umm Suqeim Park – close to Sunset Beach in Jumierah
+- Umm Suqeim Park – close to Sunset Beach in Jumeirah

-- Quaranic Park – dedicated to the Holy Quran
+- Quranic Park – dedicated to the Holy Quran, small entry fee

 - Ras Al Khor Wildlife Sanctuary – an urban wetland home to migratory birds

-- Al Qudra Lakes – a man-made lake system for wildlife
+- Al Qudra Lakes – a man-made lake system for wildlife, including the famous Love Lake (now part of Al Marmoom)

 Oh wow, where do we start?!
-There are literally 1000’s of restaurants across the city from street food to so rather than listing individual restaurants here, we will divide this up be locations/experiences.
+There are literally thousands of restaurants across the city, from street food to fine dining, so rather than listing individual restaurants here, we will share top dining experiences.

-- Classic Friday Brunch – all afternoon.
-Things have certainly diversified over the years though and if you are looking to mix things up, it’s possible to Brunch on a Saturday, or even in the evening – check out these other Brunch options.
+- Classic Weekend Brunch – an all-afternoon dining affair.
+Things have certainly diversified over the years, though, and if you are looking to mix things up, it’s possible to Brunch on a Sunday, or try a traditional Sunday Roast, or even in the evening – check out these other Brunch options.

-- Walking tours of Dubai – there’s no better way for foodies to get in touch with the place they are visiting then to take to the streets.
-Frying Pan Adventures is widely acclaimed as one of the best.
+- Walking tours of Dubai – there’s no better way for foodies to get in touch with the place they are visiting than to take to the streets.
+Frying Pan Adventures is widely acclaimed as one of the best, or try this tour offered by Dubai By Foot.

 - Soak in a rooftop sunset – all the most beautiful rooftop venues across the city for dinner and drinks.